toddpillars/toddpillars/README.md

 Now I host a 3-node Kubernetes Cluster behind my desk - soon to be 5!

+## My Certification Goals

+2/28/26 for the Kubernetes and Cloud Native Associate Exam (KCNA) Exam

+5/31/26 for the Certified Kubernetes Administrator (CKA) Exam

 ## Things that I'm working on:

-Docker - native Linux support and why I chose Ubuntu LTS Server

-Learning K3s and Rancher
+Learning K3s with Rancher Desktop

-Cloud Certifications - weighing whether it'll be GCP (Google Cloud Platform) or AWS (Amazon Web Services)
+Cloud Certifications - still weighing whether it'll be GCP (Google Cloud Platform) or AWS (Amazon Web Services)

 Terraform